unionlabs/union/effect-svelte/README.md

 ### Runtime Initialization

-This client hook guarantees that the Effect runtime is initalized as early as possbile.
+This client hook guarantees that the Effect runtime is initialized as early as possible.

 `src/hooks.client.ts`: